Canadians brace for higher interest rates after years of cheap debt

 ($1 = $1.2877 Canadian)

-(Additional reporting by Fergal Smith in Toronto; Editing by Denny Thomas and Diane Craft)
+Additional reporting by Fergal Smith in Toronto; Editing by Denny Thomas and Diane Craft